kfb19/mri-breast-cancer-detection/README.md

 This folder contains the code for the API.
 Please see the API README for more information.

-### Frontend

-#### BreastWise

-This folder contains the code for the frontend.
-Please see the frontend README for more information.

-#### webpage

-This folder contains the HTML page and relevant files for the site hosted at https://download.breast-wise.co.uk/ .
 ## Developer Documentation

 ### Data Collection Functions